marco262/my_wiki/data/sandpoint/gm_notes/notebook.md

 | Tinkerboob |     |     | 11 |    |
 | Althaea    | 14  | 11  | 9  |    |
 | Grog       | 13  | 10  | 6  |    |

+Orb of Time 40gp
+Perfume of Bewitching 50gp
+Pole of Angling 20gp
+Ring of Swimming (can't wear it for more than 8 hours, or you grow gills and can't breathe air) 100gp